 Use a medium cookie dough scoop to scoop out Tablespoon amounts of dough and carefully roll into 18 balls.

-In a large skillet, heat 2 Tbsp olive oil.
+In a large skillet, heat 2 tablespoon olive oil.
 Once hot, add the lentil meatballs and cook for 5 to 6 minutes, until golden-brown and slightly crisp.
 Shake the pan or use a wooden spoon to roll the balls around to cook evenly on all sides.
-(Note: if you’re using a smaller pan, cook the meatballs in two batches.)
+(Note: if you're using a smaller pan, cook the meatballs in two batches.)

 Step 4: Add Roasted Red Pepper Sauce to Skillet